start-t/vinbigdata-review/README.md

 # vinbigdata-review
-For rebuilding models which can reach gold medal zone.
+For rebuilding models which can reach gold medal zone on Kaggle.